 - Define a deadline for implementing the PMO, as well as intermittent deadlines

 Beyond this point, once the PMO is set up and it becomes part of the organization’s operations, you need to treat it as you would any other division or department of your company.
-In other words, just as your staff, run and track the efficiency of the accounting, marketing or HR departments, you need to do the same for the PMO.
-This is critical, since one of the reasons why most PMOs fail within a year or two of their implementation, is that upper management takes it for granted and/or underestimate their value and limitations.
+In other words, just as your staff, run, and track the efficiency of the accounting, marketing, or HR departments, you need to do the same for the PMO.
+This is critical, since one of the reasons why most PMOs fail within a year or two of their implementation, is that upper management takes it for granted and underestimate their value and limitations.

-Therefore, in order to avoid having your PMO fail, consider the following:
+Therefore, to avoid having your PMO fail, consider the following:

 As part of setting clear expectations, make sure you select the PMO that works best for you.
-To that end, start by defining the type of PMO you need: supportive, directive and controlling.
-Then define what those terms specifically mean to your organization.
+To that end, start by defining the type of PMO you need: supportive, directive, and controlling.
+Then explain what those terms correctly mean to your organization.
 Mind you, the PMO is a living entity and can and should adjust to the needs of the organization.
 In other words, a newer company with less experienced managers might require a controlling PMO.
-However, as the company matures, the level of involvement might change to the directive or just simply supportive.
+However, as the company matures, the level of involvement might change to the directive or just merely supportive.

-Select the right personnel to run the PMO: whether you use existing staff or hire new ones, PMO staff, especially the PM Officer, need to adapt to the various project managers and projects they deal with on a regular basis.
+Select the right personnel to run the PMO.
+Whether you use existing staff or hire new ones, PMO staff, especially the PM Officer, need to adapt to the various project managers and projects they deal with regularly.
 Again, as stated earlier, one project manager and, in effect, the project itself might need greater involvement than another manager or project, since projects are unique and have specific requirements.
-Therefore, though the PMO provides standards and tries to systematize operations, the project objectives, expectations, stakeholders and others are unique and should be dealt with accordingly.
+Therefore, though the PMO provides standards and tries to systematize operations, the project objectives, expectations, stakeholders, and others are unique and should be dealt with accordingly.

-Provide adequate resources and authority to them: all too often, upper management celebrates the implementation of their newest PMO but neglects to check in and make sure that it has adequate resources; primarily in the form of staff.
-Often times, for example, an upcoming project deadline for a key client will take precedence above the PMO tasks, which means that: 1) staff get reassigned to the project, 2) the PMOs compliance requirements are ignored or undermined, and 3) key staff members among projects get reassigned by bypassing the PMO.
+Provide adequate resources and authority to them: all too often, upper management celebrates the implementation of their newest PMO but neglects to check in and make sure that it has adequate resources, primarily in the form of a staff.
+Often, for example, an upcoming project deadline for a critical client will take precedence above the PMO tasks, which means that: 1) staff gets reassigned to the project, 2) the PMOs compliance requirements are ignored or undermined, and 3) key staff members among projects get reassigned by bypassing the PMO.

-In addition, providing adequate resources means allocating staff time from the start and then ensuring that the time spent matches what was assigned.
-This task also falls under the objectives and expectations part, since it should be made clear how much in currency and or staff hours will be spent on the PMO and, whenever possible, adhere to that plan.
+Also, providing adequate resources means allocating staff time from the start and then ensuring that the time spent matches what was assigned.
+This task also falls under the objectives and expectations part since it should be made clear how much in currency and or staff hours will be spent on the PMO and, whenever possible, adhere to that plan.

 - you can allocate the resources needed to run it.
-If you can respond to these items in a positive way, then it might be time for you to start your company’s PMO!
+If you can confidently respond to these items, then it might be time for you to start your company’s PMO!